Southern Park Mall

 Shopping mall in Boardman, Ohio, U.S.

-Southern Park is a shopping mall in Boardman, Ohio, United States, serving the Youngstown–Warren metropolitan area.
-It was developed by the Edward J. DeBartolo Corporation in 1970, and is now owned by Kohan Retail Investment Group.
-The mall, which is the largest shopping destination in Mahoning County, has approximately 1018400 sqft of space.
+Southern Park Mall is a super-regional shopping mall located in Boardman, Ohio, United States, serving the Youngstown–Warren metropolitan area.
+It was developed by the Edward J. DeBartolo Corporation in 1970, and is now owned and operated by Kohan Retail Investment Group.
+The mall, which is the largest enclosed shopping destination in Mahoning County, has approximately 1018400 sqft, with space for about 108 stores.
 Its anchor stores are JCPenney and Macy's, with junior anchors H&M, Shoe Dept. Encore, and Planet Fitness.

 History

-Development
+"Boardman Mall" Concept

+Originally planned as a development solely by William M. Cafaro, the mall was first imagined to be much different than what actually it came to be.
+It was announced by Cafaro in January of 1967 that the development would be called the "Boardman Mall," and consist of a two-level "T" structure spanning over 1,000,000 square-feet.
+Anchors would've included Montgomery Ward, Sears, and Strouss.
+This "Boardman Mall" concept never came to be however, as later in 1968 DeBartolo came onto the project, and the placement for the center was moved to the intersection of Route 7, and Route 224.

+Heritage

 The Southern Park Mall was named after the Southern Park Race Track; a historic horse racing facility that was about 1+1/2 mi miles south of the mall's present position.
 The horse track was bounded by Washington Boulevard, Southern Boulevard, and McClurg Road.
 One of the only remaining structures, the Southern Park Stable, was added to the National Register of Historic Places on July 10, 1986.